Hiring a Sales and Marketing Coach

 During training, your coach will likely provide a resource library consisting of videos, templates, and guides to help you and your team put training into practice.

-To succeed with inbound marketing and online sales, you'll need robust sales and marketing software and a modern CRM to connect with customers.
+To succeed with inbound marketing and online sales, you'll need robust sales & marketing software, like a modern CRM to connect with customers.

 You'll want a CRM that allows users to easily track conversations with prospects and report revenue.

-Your sales team will also need video editing and recording software to send personalized videos to prospects.
+Your sales team will also need video editing and recording software to send personalized videos to prospects during the sales process.

 For marketers and content creation, you'll want a content management system (CMS) that allows for easy collaboration and minimal development work.